wizarud/wayOS/README.md

 3. #e_<./channel/sessionId> - Send value to current context to parse and push result to target <channel/sessionId>
 4. #e_<accountId/botId/channel/sessionId> - Send value to target <accountId/botId> to parse and push result to target <channel/sessionId>

+- Mask Variable is the reference to another variable's value by mask to that name.
+For the example you can have a variable name #OrderId which has a value "001" and You can also have another variable name #OrderSummary_#OrderId, So you can automatic have the variable name #OrderSummary_001. wayOS would resolved the value for each variable order by descending.

 ## Installation
 To be updated later